build-on-aws/content/tutorials/fourier-iot/index.md

 1. The first component is your laptop with microphone running Processing.org with a notes detection script.
 2. Once it detects a note, it will send the note name to the "control/sound" IoT topic.
 3. From AWS IoT Core we can forward the message to other topics.
 For example, if the note is a G, we could turn on the smart bulb in a lamp by sending a MQTT message.
-4. We can also trigger other services like AWS DynamoDB for storing the message data without one line of coding, or we could call an AWS Lambda function: sound oriented functions!
+4. We can also trigger other services like AWS DynamoDB for storing the message data without one line of coding  or we could call an AWS Lambda function (yes, we could literally build sound-triggered functions!).

 The main steps to build our application are:
 1. Install Processing.org, a Java-based programming language and development environment that is used to create visualizations, games, and other interactive media.
 It has a library for FFT processing called Minim.